Morgscode/hugo-theme-spaced-blog/README.md

 #### Google analytics, opengraph and twitter cards

+This theme ships with standard support for Hugo's Internal templates.

-Load these in like you would any other Hugo theme with standard support for these tools.
+Load these into your site config like you would any other Hugo site.

 [Read about Internal templates in Hugo](https://gohugo.io/templates/internal/)